LemonPi/lemonpi.github.io/process.md

  8. Refine understanding of the problem at each step and adjust solutions accordingly
 ----------------------------
- With experience, certain **patterns** have emerged to assist each step and make the entire process more structured -
- these are the bullets under each step.
+ With experience, I've noticed when tools are applicable, and the use of those tools are covered in the <a id="handbook" href="/portfolio/handbook/">Tools Handbook</a>